 The 14th century carvings around the outside of the choir in Notre-Dame show scenes from the life of Christ.

 A model shows how they built the cathedral from 1163 to 1345, using lots of muscle-power but also hand-cranked winches to help them lift the heavy stones.

-It is possible to climb the towers of the cathedral of Notre-Dame, but it might involve a long wait in the sun before you can get in.
+Before the fire of April 2019, it was possible to climb the towers of the cathedral of Notre-Dame, but it often involved a long wait before you could get in.

 My photos in this post are from 2012 and 2013.
 I revised the text in 2020.